ricardoaponte/sensiblejs/README.md

 ## License

-Copyright © 2020 Ricardo Aponte and contributors
-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+Copyright © 2020 Ricardo Aponte Yunqué and contributors This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

 ## Acknowledgments